ethanpalm/ethanpalm.github.io/README.md

 This is the repo for my personal website.
-Thank you for visiting.